 Intramural sports are important at Hesston College.
 Students can get involved in a variety of intramural activities, including indoor soccer, floor hockey, volleyball, basketball, racquetball, softball and tennis.
 The Campus Activities Center is the site for most indoor intramural sports.

 Hesston College offers 11 intercollegiate sports.
-Sports offered are men’s cross country, soccer, basketball, tennis and baseball and women’s cross country, soccer, volleyball, basketball, tennis and softball.
+Sports offered are men’s cross country, soccer, golf, basketball, tennis, track and baseball and women’s cross country, soccer, volleyball, basketball, tennis, track and softball.
 The Larks compete in NJCAA Region 6 and the Division I and Division II levels.

 The athletic experience at Hesston College goes beyond the field or court as Christian coaches who model values of personal development provide important leadership in developing students as athletes and competent individuals.

-See the catalog for details on athletic eligibility.
+See the course catalog for details on athletic eligibility.

 The Hesston-Bethel Performing Arts series is sponsored by Hesston College and Bethel College in cooperation with the cities of Hesston and North Newton.
 Five annual events present world-renowned performers.
 All full-time students receive a free season pass to HBPA events.

 For more than a century, music has been an important component of campus life at Hesston.
 The Music department offers students unique and varied performance opportunities.
-Two Hesston College choirs, Hesston College Chorale and Bel Canto Singers, offer students an artistic outlet and a place to advance singing skills.
+Three Hesston College choirs – Bel Canto Singers, Men’s Chorus and Women’s Chorus – offer students an artistic outlet and a place to advance singing skills.
 The Hesston College Chamber Orchestra generates strong performances from within the canon of symphonic literature.
 Auditions are required for membership in each of these ensembles.
 The Screaming Larks Pep Band is another opportunity for students to express school spirit.

-Hesston College Chorale is a 30- to 45-voice mixed choir that focuses on sacred repertoire from a broad spectrum of styles and traditions.
-Chorale embarks on a tour each year and participates in regional worship services in addition to performing a home concert each semester.
-Chorale collaborates with Bel Canto Singers and the Hesston College Chamber Orchestra to present a choral masterwork every Thanksgiving.
-This ensemble is selected by audition in the beginning of each semester.
+The Hesston College Men’s Chorus and Women’s Chorus focus on sacred repertoire from a broad spectrum of styles and traditions.
+One of the choirs embarks on a tour each year, and both ensembles participate in regional worship services and perform a home concert each semester.
+The choruses collaborate with Bel Canto Singers and Hesston College Chamber Orchestra to present a choral masterwork every Thanksgiving.
+Both ensembles are selected by audition at the beginning of each semester.

-Bel Canto Singers is a select mixed ensemble that performs a variety of music from Renaissance to 21st century works encompassing sacred and secular idioms with an emphasis on mainstream college level literature.
-Bel Canto Singers tours each academic year and for two weeks every other summer in addition to providing music for regional worship services, civic events, home concerts each semester and a choral masterworks concert at Thanksgiving.
+Bel Canto Singers is a select mixed ensemble that performs a variety of music from Renaissance to 21st century works encompassing sacred and secular idioms with an emphasis on mainstream college-level literature.
+Bel Canto Singers tours each academic year and for two weeks during summer in odd-numbered years in addition to providing music for regional worship services, civic events, home concerts each semester and a choral masterworks concert at Thanksgiving.
 Voice lessons are required during the first year of enrollment in Bel Canto Singers.
 This ensemble is selected by competitive audition.
 Final selections are made by mid April for the next academic year.

 Hesston College has outstanding indoor and outdoor facilities for recreation.